NiklasEi/bevy_common_assets/README.md

 Enable the feature(s) for the format(s) that you want to use.

 Define the types that you would like to load from files and derive `serde::Deserialize`, `bevy::reflect::TypePath`, and `bevy::asset::Asset` for them.
-The last derive requires a unique uuid as an attribute:
 ```rust
 #[derive(serde::Deserialize, bevy::asset::Asset, bevy::reflect::TypePath)]
 struct Level {